-Recent research has shown that reducing and breaking up sitting time has beneficial effects on blood glucose control and insulin levels in people with type 2 diabetes.
-This study will test whether an intervention targeting sitting time can help improve glycaemic control in office workers with type 2 diabetes.
+Recent studies have shown that reducing and breaking up sitting time has beneficial effects on blood glucose control and insulin levels in patients with type 2 diabetes.

-The NHMRC-funded OPTIMISE your health study is the first rigorously controlled field-based trial to examine the effects of reducing and breaking up prolonged sitting time on glycaemic control in office workers with T2D.
+The NHMRC-funded OPTIMISE your health study will investigate whether a 18-month multi-component intervention, targeting reducing and breaking up sitting, can help improve glycaemic control in office workers with type 2 diabetes.

 Click here for more information or to join the OPTIMISE study.